gray-adeyi/pypaystack2/docs/how-to-guides.md

 ## How to use the new Paystack class

-In previous versions of `pypaystack2`, it is required to import all the various API wrappers required to achieve a goal. e.g. say you want to work with the transactions API wrapper and the customer API wrapper, the code below demonstrates how it's achieved
+In previous versions of `pypaystack2`, it is required to import all the various API wrappers required to achieve a goal.
+E.g. say you want to work with the transactions API wrapper and the customer API wrapper, the code below demonstrates how it's achieved

 ```python
 from pypaystack2.api import Transaction, Customer
 ```

 Besides having to import these different wrappers, you'll also have to instantiate them, individually.
 While this kind of import will continue to be supported, I've added a new `Paystack` class which has all the wrappers bound to it.
 So now the preferred way to use `pypaystack2` is demonstrated below